hassanzohdy/mongez/README.md

 `composer require hassanzohdy/laravel-organizer`

+# Configurations

-Once its done run the following command
+Once its done run the following command to create the `config/organizer.php` file.

-`php vendor/hassanzohdy/laravel-organizer/organize`
+`php artisan vendor:publish --provider="HZ\Illuminate\Organizer\Providers\ConfigurationsProvider"`

 # Getting started
 Once the package is fully installed successfully, you will find the following files/directories in your application.